-Economic Development Recommendation #3: Proactively work to mitigate impacts of planned and future transportation improvements and guide these improvements so they improve access and visibility to Regional Center businesses.
-[This recommendation is further discussed in Mobility]
+Economic Development Recommendation #3: Proactively work to mitigate impacts of planned and future transportation improvements and guide these improvements so they improve access to and visibility of regional center businesses.
+[This recommendation is further discussed in the Mobility Section]

-Encourage continual dialogue between the San Antonio Transportation Department, Texas Department of Transportation (TXDOT), and Regional Center stakeholders beyond TXDOT 's scheduled outreach events to address construction impacts on access to businesses.
+Encourage continual dialogue between the San Antonio Transportation Department, Texas Department of Transportation (TxDOT), and regional center stakeholders beyond TxDOT 's scheduled outreach events to address construction impacts on access to businesses.

 Involve business and property owners in any design and planning efforts related to potentially connecting the Wurzbach Parkway to I-35.
-If a direct-connector project moves forward, early and consistent engagement with stakeholders will ensure that the project takes in to account area stakeholder concerns related to access and visibility.
+If a direct-connector project moves forward, early and consistent engagement with stakeholders will ensure that the project takes into account area stakeholder concerns related to access and visibility.